 There are defenses to being caught smoking or possessing marijuana.
 If law enforcement unlawfully entered the area where you were smoking or an undercover agent entrapped you into smoking, you may have a viable constitutional defense because any search and seizure may have been unlawful.

 People who are stopped in their vehicles and suspected of smoking or possessing marijuana could argue that the stop was not valid, that someone else was smoking or possessing the marijuana in your vehicle, and that any blood test detecting the presence of the drug in your system was not credible.
 Marijuana remains in a person’s blood for up to 30-days so it may not be possible to prove when you were smoking it.

 If you are arrested for smoking or possessing marijuana, do not talk to the police, sign anything, or admit to anything regardless of what is promised you.
 Instead, ask to speak to an attorney and do nothing until you contact The Wiseman Law Firm.

 The Wiseman Law Firm has criminal defense attorneys who have the skills and knowledge you need in any type of criminal case to investigate the circumstances of your arrest and protect your constitutional rights.
 Even if you are only charged with a misdemeanor, you still face the possibility of jail time, loss of your driver’s license, probation and the other burdensome consequences that can dramatically affect your life.

 By contacting The Wiseman Law Firm at your earliest opportunity, your chances of a favorable resolution of your case increases dramatically.
-Contact The Wiseman Law Firm today for a free consultation.
+Get your free consultation.